 - Outlets: 1 x standard router outlet

-5. APC BR1500MS2 UPS
+APC BR1500MS2 UPS

-- Power: 1500Va
+- Power: 1500VA

 - Outlets: 6 x battery-backup outlets, 4 x surge-protection outlets, 1 x USB-C, 1 x USB-A

-Last updated on 03 May, 2023
+Last updated on 12 April, 2024

-The above article may contain affiliate links which help support Guiding Tech.
-However, it does not affect our editorial integrity.
-The content remains unbiased and authentic.
+The article above may contain affiliate links which help support Guiding Tech.
+The content remains unbiased and authentic and will never affect our editorial integrity.